 When creating small spaces for multi-tasking, try to combine a few minor aspects of your day into one convenient hub.

-For example, do you like to lay our your clothing for the day?
+For example, do you like to lay out your clothing for the day?
 Do you also like to have a seat when tying your shoes?
 An ottoman can do both.

-Do you actually have or want a desk and a TV in your bedroom?
+Do you want a desk and a TV in your bedroom?
 Then a swiveling chair is a great idea.
-If you just have a TV, and you like to read books during the day, consider a comfy lounge chaise or chair.
+If you just have a TV, and you like to read books during the day, then consider a comfy lounge chaise or chair.

 A hotel bedroom is essentially a studio apartment.
 It combines every aspect of your entire home into one room.
 A hotel room isn’t just a place to sleep – it’s a place to watch TV, read a book, relax, eat, drink, etc.

 Likewise, you’ll need a few furniture pieces that satisfy those needs, while also adding to the overall aura of the room.